vtex/styleguide/react/components/Totalizer/README.md

 ### Related components

-- Consider using a <a href="#/Components/Display/Table">Table</a> if the information on totalizer is followed of a list of data.
+- Consider using a <a href="#/Components/Display/Table">Table</a> if the information on totalizer is followed by a list of data.

 #### Default